mcdowellkonnor/ResearchMacros/README.md

 ![Example Paths](https://github.com/mcdowellkonnor/ResearchMacros/blob/master/PathsExample.jpg)

+Before you continue, you should ensure the scale is set correctly on your image.
+VasoMetrics will output data to the scale you have defined (which is pixels by default).
+To set the scale, select *Analyze -> Set Scale...* If you have a pixel-to-micron ratio of 5, you would enter "5" in the *Distance in pixels* box, and "1" in the *Known distance* box.
+You should then change the *Unit of length* from "pixels" to "microns," as VasoMetrics will use this string in its results.

 Next, you can either choose to automatically determine cross-line length or manually enter the length.
 Cross-lines are used to obtain intensity profiles, and need to be long enough to span the entire vessel and some of the background.
-The automatic length is calculated by taking a the intensity profile of a long line perpendicular to the first through-line segment, and is sufficient in most cases.
+The automatic length is calculated by taking the intensity profile of a line (that spans the image's bounds) perpendicular to the first through-line segment, and is sufficient in most cases.

 Finally, enter the spacing between cross-lines.

 ![Example Spacing](https://github.com/mcdowellkonnor/ResearchMacros/blob/master/SpacingExample.jpg)

-After confirming the spacing, VasoMetrics will measure FWHM for each cross-line, in each frame.
+After confirming the spacing, VasoMetrics will measure [full-width half-maximum (FWHM)](https://en.wikipedia.org/wiki/Full_width_at_half_maximum) for the intensity profile of each cross-line, in each frame.
 It will then output a table and figure similar to the one below.
-Re-running the program will result in prompts confirming clearing the results table and the ROI manager.
+The figure will appear if the image contains frames, and displays the mean±stdev for each frame.
+Re-running the program will result in prompts confirming clearing the results table and the [ROI manager](https://imagej.nih.gov/ij/docs/menus/analyze.html#manager).
+The table's rows represent image frames.
+The first three columns display the frame number, mean FWHM diameter for all cross-lines in that frame, and standard deviation for that frame.
+The rest of the columns show the exact FWHM diameter obtained for each cross-line.

 ![Example Results](https://github.com/mcdowellkonnor/ResearchMacros/blob/master/ResultsExample.png)

+## Saving and Using Data
 To manipulate the results further, you will need to export the data to a spreadsheet or to Matlab.
-The data can be copied and pasted into Matlab as a vector.
+The data can be copied and pasted into Matlab.
 Otherwise, you can click *File -> Save As...* on the results pop-up to save the data.

+You may want to save the cross-lines you have created.
+On the ROI manager, select *More -> Save...* This will save a ZIP file which can be later opened in ImageJ.

+To investigate individual intensity profiles, which is useful for detecting the reasoning behind erroneous measurements, select the frame of interest.
+Then, select the cross-line of interest from the ROI manager.
+Finally, select *Analyze -> Plot Profile...* or click *Ctrl + K* to view the intensity profile for that cross-line.

 ## Contributing and Error Reporting
 For major changes/issues, please open an issue to discuss what you would like to change.
 You can open an issue [here](https://github.com/mcdowellkonnor/ResearchMacros/issues), although this will require having a Github account.